Amma canteens, baby care kits most significant additions to Tamil Nadu welfare schemes: Reetika Khera

-Tamil Nadu has a universal public distribution system, unlike many states, which has proven to be highly successful.
+Tamil Nadu has a universal public distribution system, unlike most states, which has proven to be highly successful.
 The state also scores high on other social, crime and industrial indicators, such as infant and maternal mortality, fertility, crimes against women and children, industrial growth, employment and per capita income.

 Tamil Nadu also has a history of social reforms against caste and gender inequalities, thanks largely to the Dravidian movement out of which the DMK and AIADMK emerged.